The information below provides employers with an overview of salary sacrifice including:

 - Face value vouchers – Input VAT can be claimed on the purchase of the vouchers but an equivalent output VAT charge is also due.
 The VAT position is therefore neutral.

 - Childcare vouchers – No VAT is chargeable as the vouchers in question are not subject to VAT.
-The Government has published its response to a consultation on delivering tax-free childcare and we look at the implications for employers on our web page.
+The Government has published its response to a consultation on delivering tax-free childcare.
+Visit our proposed changes to tax-free childcare web page to find out more.

 - Food and catering provided to employees – If food is provided free of charge to employees then no VAT is due.
 If the employee pays for meals, etc. by way of a salary sacrifice then VAT is due, if the supply is one that would ordinarily attract VAT.